 Merit Badge Counselors are registered with the Council.
 The council registration period begins on the first of July each year.
 Training is valid for 24 months from the date it is taken, so at registration time it must be less than 12 months aged.
 Leaders who will register in a unit as well as a Merit Badge Counselor are best served if they take the training after June and before unit recharter each year.

 New Counselors or current Counselors adding new Merit Badges must submit a Merit Badge Counselor Registration Form and receive Northern Trails District approval prior to the start of any Merit Badge Counseling.
-Fill this form out completely and submit it and a copy of your Youth Protection Training Certificate by email as PDF attachments to Paul Monahan.
+Fill this form out completely and submit it and a copy of your Youth Protection Training Certificate by email as PDF attachments to both Council and Paul Monahan.
 Forms will then be forwarded to and checked by the Chief Seattle Council office before your name appears in this list.
 A background check is also run on each new BSA registration applicant.

 According to the Bryan on Scouting article Eagle Scout Class of 2018: The numbers behind the numbers Eagle Scout Fact Sheet 6.49 percent of all Scouts attained the rank of Eagle in 2018.
 About 2.54 million Scouts achieved the rank of Eagle between 1912 and 2018.